-For this fun Indiana day trip from Indianapolis, I grabbed my mom and we headed up to Valparaiso in Northern Indiana.
+For this fun Indiana day trip from Indianapolis, I grabbed my mom and we headed north to search out fun things to do in Valparaiso.
 Sometimes known as Valpo, Valparaiso is located in Porter County, just a few hours from Indianapolis and only about an hour from Chicago, IL.

 Although we only spent a day exploring Valparaiso, it would be easy to spend a weekend in the area.
 There are just so many things to do in Valparaiso.
 As someone who had never visited before, I was quite impressed.